rewgs/open-stage-control-ts/resources/docs/docs/custom-module/custom-module.md

     init: function(){
         // this will be executed once when the osc server starts after
         // connections are set up
         // it is called for the main module only
     },

+    stop: function(){
+        // this will be executed once when the osc server stops
+        // it is called for the main module only
+    },